The “What, Why and Who” of URI’s Living Learning Communities

 Who can choose to live in Living Learning Communities?

-Right now, students who are Undeclared/Undecided about their major, and those in The College of Human Science and Services, The College of Arts and Sciences, The College of Environment and Life Sciences, The College of Engineering, and The College of Nursing may choose to live in these residence halls.
+Right now, students who are Undeclared/Undecided about their major, and those in The College of Arts and Sciences, The College of Engineering, The College of Environment and Life Sciences, Chinese Flagship, GELS (Gender, Equity, and Leadership in Sexuality), The College of Human Science and Services, The College of Nursing, and College of Pharmacy may choose to live in these residence halls.

 MAKE CONNECTIONS AT URI!